InPlay-Inc/inplay-inc.github.io/content/docs/Solutions/SMULL/Inplay SMULL Development Guide.md

 |B0|B0=0x00: Success<br>B0=0x01: Fail to transmit data<br>B0=0x02: The length of transmitted data is too long<br>B0=0x03: Invalid slave ID|

 ### **Receive Data: 0xA049**
-When the master receives data from the slave(s) or vice versa, the received data will be transmitted to the user in the following format.
+This is a notification command.
+When the master receives data from the slave(s) or vice versa, the received data will be transmitted to the host in the following format.

 **0xA0 0x49 D0 D1 S0 B0~Bn**
 |Byte|Comment|